FreakingLoki/inventory_simulator/README.md

 files with the product information, the accessory relationships, and the category color-matching rules.

-In the future, I plan to construct a script which auto-generates several hundred products and populates the `products.csv` file, then randomizes inventory levels and restock dates.
+There is also a script which auto-generates several hundred products and populates the `products.csv` file, then randomizes inventory levels and restock dates.
+This script makes it much easier to add product lines to the warehouse.

-Note: The script which generates products has been added, but the randomized inventory levels has not been added yet.

 ### The 'Hyphen' Bug
 Early in developing the application, when I named the columns in the `products.csv`